RamonMeffert/elm-gossip/NOTES.md

                     (-1 :: match xs)
 ```

-In Haskell, this would like like this:
+In Haskell, this would like like this.
+We can use the fact that you can match patterns in the function definition as well as guards<sup>1</sup> to make the code a lot more compact.

 ```haskell
 match :: [Int] -> [Int]